 - Interact with provincial and national library organizations

-- Create and maintain linkages between the Library Board and ownership
+- Create and maintain linkages between the Library Board and ownership.

-Desirable Qualifications and Relevant Experience for a Trustee
+Desirable Qualifications and Relevant Experience

 - Previous experience on volunteer boards or advisory committees

-- Interest in the Library, the community and their inter-relationship
+- Interest in the library, the community and their inter-relationship

 - Readiness to dedicate time and effort to the Board’s goals and purpose